HL7/davinci-crd/input/pagecontent/foundation.md

 #### MustSupport
 Profiles in this implementation guide make use of the [mustSupport]({{site.data.fhir.path}}profiling.html#mustsupport) element.

+For data provided from CRD clients:

-For CRD clients, if the client maintains the data element and surfaces it to users, then it **SHALL** be exposed in their FHIR interface when the data exists and privacy constraints permit.
+* If the CRD client maintains the data element and surfaces it to users, then it **SHALL** be exposed in their FHIR interface when the data exists and privacy constraints permit.

-For CRD servers, the server **SHALL** leverage mustSupport elements as available and appropriate to provide decision support.
+* CRD servers **SHALL** leverage mustSupport elements as available and appropriate to provide decision support.

+For responses provided by CRD servers:

+* CRD servers **SHALL** populate the element if an appropriate value exists.

+* CRD clients **SHALL** make the data available to their users or leverage the data within their workflow as necessary to effect the intention of the provided decision support

 NOTE: These requirements are somewhat different from US-Core and HRex because the implementation needs are different.
 In US-Core, there is generally an expectation for clients to modify code and persistence layers to add support mustSupport elements for supported profiles.
 This expectation does not hold for CRD.
 However, CRD does require surfacing elements in the FHIR interface if the system maintains the element.